-Consider an agent being employed to assist in controlling an epidemic.
+Of the filtering algorithms presented here, the paper focusses primarily on the three factored conditional algorithms together with the application area, epidemic spreading on contact networks, used for our experiments.
+So consider an agent being employed to assist in controlling an epidemic.
 The environment for the agent is the territory where the epidemic is taking place, the people and their locations in the territory, transport services between locations in the territory, and so on.
 Observations available to the agent could include numbers of people with the disease, numbers of deaths and recoveries, test results, and so on.
 Actions for the agent could include advice to human experts about which tests to perform on which people, the location and duration of lockdowns, and so on.

 The most fundamental capability needed of such an agent is to be able to track the state of an epidemic from observations.
 Assume that the territory of the epidemic is modelled by a graph, where nodes in the graph could represent any of people, households, neighbourhoods, suburbs, towns, or cities.
 There is an undirected edge between each pair of nodes for which transmission of the disease between the two nodes is possible.
 Thus the model employs a contact network.
 Such a model is more complex than the more typical compartmental model but provides more detail about the epidemic.
 A state consists of the contact network with nodes labelled by information about the epidemic at that node, for example, whether the person represented by that node is susceptible, exposed, infectious, or recovered.
-Suppose that the agent knows the transition model and observation model of the epidemic.
+Suppose that the agent knows the transition schema and observation schema of the epidemic.
 Then it can track the epidemic by computing a state distribution at each time step.
 The agent uses knowledge of the state distribution to select actions.
 This paper is concerned only with the problem of tracking the state of contact networks, not selecting actions.